chrischang5/Sudoku-Explorer/README.md

 ### Using the Program
 ___

 The program currently comes pre-programmed with three puzzles.
-While the first two are elementary, the last one is sourced from [this research paper]:http://blogs.nature.com/news/2012/01/mathematician-claims-breakthrough-in-sudoku-mathematics.html
+While the first two are elementary, the last one is sourced from [this research paper](http://blogs.nature.com/news/2012/01/mathematician-claims-breakthrough-in-sudoku-mathematics.html)

+#### Main Display